awslabs/ec2-spot-jenkins-plugin/docs/SETUP-WINDOWS-AGENT.md

 https://github.com/jenkinsci/ssh-slaves-plugin/blob/master/doc/CONFIGURE.md#launch-windows-slaves-using-microsoft-openssh

-**Note** This guide uses Windows DCOM technology (not open ssh) it doesn't work over NAT, so Jenkins Master EC2 Instance should be placed in same VPC as Slaves managed by EC2 Fleet Plugin.
+**Note** This guide uses Windows DCOM technology (not open ssh) it doesn't work over NAT, so Jenkins Master EC2 Instance should be placed in same VPC as Agents managed by EC2 Fleet Plugin.

 ## Run EC2 Instance with Windows